lateplate/lateplate.github.io/_posts/2013-04-05-why-we-use-campfire-at-home.md

 ---
 layout: post
-title: Why We Use Campfire At Home
+title: Why we use Campfire at home
 ---
 When I tell people I use [Campfire](http://campfirenow.com/) to communicate with [my wife Julie](https://twitter.com/juliekim2) during the day, they're often surprised.